How to Make the Best Smash Burgers

 • Scrape with a metal spatula and flip

 For the best flavor and crisp edges, place onions directly onto the hot griddle first, then immediately place the beef ball on top and smash it down.
 This allows the onions to caramelize directly into the crust of the burger as it cooks.
+You can finely dice the onion or slice into thin rings.

 Add cheese immediately after flipping the burger.
 Since we always build double patty burgers, we only cheese every other patty.
-The top patty is placed directly onto the melted cheese patty, then lightly pressed so everything bonds together into one stacked burger.
+The top patty is placed directly onto the melted cheese patty, then lightly pressed so everything bonds together.
+American cheese (classic + best melt) or sharp cheddar (more flavor, less melt) are our go-tos.
+Use thin slices so it melts faster on the griddle.

 Buns

+After the burgers are done, while the griddle is still hot, place buns cut side down directly on the griddle and toast until golden and slightly crispy.
 Our favorite are brioche-style buns (best texture + richness) or bakery buns from a local shop.

 Optional alternatives: